Azure/cortana-intelligence-energy-supply-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ## **Monitor progress** [This section needs a major update]

-#### Web Jobs
+#### Web Jobs/Functions
-6 Azure Web jobs are created during the deployment.
+3 Azure Web jobs are created during the deployment.
 You can monitor the web jobs by clicking the link on your deployment page.
 * One-time running web jobs are used to start certain Azure services.
+  * installpkgs: Installs necessary python packages on the web app server to run the AzureBatchWebJob.
+  * PopulateStorageContainer: Create Storage containers and queue.
+Upload necessary files to the storage container.
-  * CreateTablesInDB: Create required tables in Azure SQL.
+  * ExecuteSqlQuery: Creates tables in the three SQL Database.
-  * GalleryToMLSvc: Creates energy supply optimization ML experiment and publish it as ML WebService.
-  * StartPipelines: Starts the Azure Data Factory pipelines.
 * Continuous running web jobs are used as data generator.
-  * EnergyOptSimulateHourly: [RL].
-  * EnergyOptSimulateDaily: [RL].
+  * EnergyResourceDataSimulator: Generates the simulated data and writes it to storage container along with a message in storage queue.

 #### Azure Data Factory